Introduction

 When creating a keyframe, the default keyframe time corresponds to the current frame if there is no existing keyframe at that time.
 Otherwise, the keyframe is created at the first next frame for which there is no existing keyframe (typically at f+1, where f is the current frame number).

-For each created keyframe, you need to specify its time, value and interpolation.
-A resizable view shows the current graph of the property value.
+For each created keyframe, you need to specify its time, value, and interpolation.
+A resizable view shows the graph over time of the property value.

 Keyframes can be copied and pasted to another similar property using the Copy/Paste Keyframes commands in the Edit menu.
 For instance, Density keyframes of a given body can be copied and pasted to other bodies, and Distance Joint Tension keyframes of a given distance joint can be copied and pasted to other distance joints.